Cohort Browser

 You can use the optional information panel to view further information about a selected dataset, including creator, sponsorship, etc.

-1. To add a field as a chart, click on Add Tile button.
-The Add Tile dialog shows a hierarchical view of all the data fields available in the dataset.
+To create and view a chart visualizing data in a field, click the Add Tile button.
+The Add Tile dialog will open, showing a hierarchical view of all the data fields available in the dataset.

-4. Confirm selection via the Add as Tile action.
-Now this tile will appear on your dashboard.
+Confirm selection via the Add as Tile action.
+The new tile will appear on your dashboard.

-Chart types available per each data field is dependent on their data field types.
+For each data field, the range of available chart types depends on the type of data stored in the field.
 See Chart Types pages for more information on how each chart type can be built.
-A max of 15 tiles can be added to the dashboard.
+Note that no more than 15 tiles can be added to the dashboard.

-Once you have selected a primary data field in the Add Tile dialogue, you can add a secondary data field by clicking on the + icon next to an eligible secondary data field.
+Once you've selected a primary data field in the Add Tile dialogue, you can add a secondary data field by clicking on the + icon next to an eligible secondary data field.

 The +” icon only appears when at least one chart type is supported for the specified combination.
 See Chart Types - Multi-Variable Charts for more details.